mgrman/BlazorWith3d/README.md

 ### Prio 3 (maybe but not really target of the project)

+- but even the serialize methods might be worth to be chosen by the generator based on target so potentially messages can be generated from method arguments
+    - e.g. use memoryPack if type annotated, otherwise use json serialization
+    - hmm, this might be too confusing, but could allow creating own serializer of multiple method arguments into one message
+        - ie first byte is which method, then each arg has header specifing length of data and serialized data.
+    - types which are not memorypack annotated get serialized as JSON (although )

 - add support for negotiation of serialization modes
     - so unity can do DEBUG build with JSON only serializaion
     -